York Pass: top 10 things to do in York, England

 On a summers day, what better way to explore a city than on its waterways?
 An hour long cruise on the River Ouse is a charming affair with City Cruises York.
 Your captain will navigate you, enhancing your local knowledge with a myriad of interesting facts.
 Basically, expect folk, wartime and downright peculiar tales, as you watch life in York slowly go on by.

 Entering the JORVIK Viking Centre, I was not quite sure what to expect.
 As you make your way downstairs, you discover an excavation site beneath a glass floor, making for interesting viewing as you are informed of its origin and purpose.
 Follow the room round, and you are greeted with a hanging ride cart, select your language, secure your seat and you’re off!
 You gently weave through Viking Jorvik (York) and are greeted with a host of realistic animatronics, their at times woeful tales narrated within your cart.
 On exiting, discover Viking artefacts found within this archaeological site – and a few skeletons to boot!

 York’s Chocolate Story:

 Ever wondered how chocolate was made?
-Now is your time to find out in the UK’s most famed chocolate city.
-York founded many an esteemed chocolate making company including the famed Terry’s and Rowntree, responsible for the chocolate orange and Kit Kat respectively.
-Who’d have thought that all these family favourites could be found in the same place!
-On this guided tour, you will delve into chocolate’s dark history, the making process via interactive workshops and will even devour a few sweet treats along the way – as well as get to have a go at creating your own!
+Now’s the time to find out within the UK’s most famed chocolate city.
+York founded many an esteemed chocolate making company.
+This includes the famed Terry’s and Rowntree, responsible for the chocolate orange and Kit Kat respectively.
+Who’d have thought that all these family favourites were founded in the same place!
+On York’s Chocolate Story’s guided tour, you’ll delve into chocolate’s dark history.
+You’ll discover the chocolate making process via interactive workshops and will devour a few sweet treats along the way – as well as get to have a go at creating your own!

 York City Walls: